Professionals Intensive - Supporting Families with Hand in Hand Parenting Tools

 The Hand in Hand Parenting approach is both concrete and profound.
 The six Listening Tools we teach can provide immediate support and relief to overwhelmed parents as well as offer the possibility of long-term transformation, depending on what people are ready for and open to.
 You will feel confident in adding these tools alongside other approaches you may use to work with adult and child clients.
 Because the Hand in Hand Parenting approach is a non-judgmental, respectful, and strength-based approach to parenting, your clients will find themselves feeling deeply respected and accepted by you, which will in turn inspire them to make the changes necessary to move forward in their lives.

 Are there any prerequisites for taking this course?

-No. We think the mentoring we give is useful regardless of the level of experience you have with the listening tools.
+No. Although we do suggest that you take the Hand in Hand Parenting Starter Class in order to become familiar with the Listening Tools, we don’t require it.
+We think the mentoring we give is useful regardless of the level of experience you have with Hand in Hand.
 If you are experienced with using this approach in your family and want to hone these skills in your line of work, then the mentoring serves to help you go deeper into the approach and understand how to share it well with your clients.
 Otherwise, the mentoring serves as an extended introduction to this approach.